-If you are a divorced parent facing a relocation issue, our team at Weis + O'Connor LLC is ready to hear from you.
+If you are a divorced parent facing a relocation issue, our team at Weis Law Group is ready to hear from you.
 Our compassionate and skilled Columbus family lawyers are committed to a client-centric approach to our work.
 We understand how important our clients' legal goals are to them and the future of their families and consistently provide the diligence and legal prowess those goals deserve.

 We are ready to advocate your behalf.
 Call us at (614) 428-0266 today.

 When a custodial parent decides to relocate, they must inform the same court that handled their divorce of their intentions to move.
 This gives notice to both the court and the co-parent who have any concerns about the proposed relocation.
 If there are objections, a hearing will be set for both parents to attend.
 There, each parent can make their case for or against the relocation.